-Supported by Macleay Valley Coast, this will be the first time that cross-country racing with Rocky Trail will be happening at the Kalateenee MTB Trails.
-Race for four (GP4) or six (GP6) hours solo, in relay pairs or teams of three.
+Supported by Macleay Valley Coast, this event will be happening at the Kalateenee MTB Trails.
+Race for four hours solo or in relay pairs.
 There are age-group and eBike categories.
 Expect less of a winners-only-focused competition, but a positive and inclusive experience for all racers.

 This is XC lap racing at its best!
 From the first time between the tape to people that have spent a lifetime training for power output, we have you covered when you line up at the Rocky Trail start line!

-We can’t wait to put on our first ever cross-country race at Kalateenee MTB Trails, which is a favourite with the local riders.
+We can’t wait to come back to Kalateenee MTB Trails, which is a favourite with the local riders.
 We designed the Shimano MTB GP event format as a perfect opportunity to make it a weekend getaway with family, friends, your mates and your special someone!